Nikoline Lundgreen

-Nikoline Lundgreen (born 7 January 1998) is a Danish handball player who currently plays for København Håndbold.
+Nikoline Lundgreen (born 7 January 1998) is a Danish handball player who last plays for København Håndbold.

 She represented Denmark in the 2015 European U-17 Championship in Macedonia, leading to the trophy.

 Career

 She started playing handball at Risøhøj Håndbold.
 Her first senior appearance came for GOG Håndbold.
 In 2014 she moved to Viborg HK, where she played for 4 years before moving to Team Tvis Holstebro.
 She missed the entire first season for the club due to a knee injury.
 In 2020 she moved to Swedish club Skövde HF.
 In her first season she scored 109 which was the 6th highest in the league, and in her 2nd season she became the third highest scoring player with 141 goals.

 In the 2022 season she moved to the German Bundesliga side Thüringer HC, where she played for a single season before moving to French Saint-Amand Handball.

+In 2025 she returned to Denmark and signed for København Håndbold.
+After a season she was released of her contract by mutual agreement.